-Must be over 21 to rent boats, 25 years old to rent Waverunners.
-All boats are on trailers ready to be towed to the lake of your choice or delivery is available for an extra fee of $.90 (90 cents) per km each way.
+Must be over 21 to rent boats.
+All boats are on trailers ready to be towed to the lake of your choice or delivery is available for an extra fee of $.90 (90 cents) per km ($1.00 for pontoons) each way.
+We do not offer delivery service on single day rentals.
 Reservation deposit of $100 ($200 for pontoons and Waverunners) for single day rentals and 50% for multiday rentals and $2500 security deposit via credit card is required.
 Boat leaves with a full tank, must come back in full of fuel.
 All safety equipment including lifejackets, anchor, safety kits and paddles are provided with each rental.
 Electric trolling motor (transom mounted) is also available to rent on 14ft Voyager.
 A bow mount trolling motor is available to rent on 18 foot Princecraft Sportfisher pontoon.
 All fishing boats have a bow mount trolling motor and fishfinder included.
-All pontoon boats have a stereo and some have fishfinders as indicated below.
+Pontoon boats may have a stereo and some have fishfinders as indicated below.
 See bottom of page for rental information.

-Located at 16621 Hwy 7 in Perth, 3km east of Perth at McNamee storage.
+Located at 16621 Hwy 7 in Perth, 3km east of Perth at McNamee Storage (Uhaul depot).

 22 ft Manitou pontoon with 50hp Tohatsu 4 stroke, 13 people/1750lb capacity- 1 Day $245, 2 Day $490, 3 Day $655, 5 day, $945 Week $1180